catonblt/git-tutorial/README.txt

 This is practice I am doing with the "Complete Git and GitHub Tutorial" on YouTube with Kunal Kushwaha.
+ADDED some additional information.